XII Corps (Union army): The Valley and Antietam

 It was not engaged at South Mountain, although it marched in plain view of the battle that was raging on the mountain's side, ahead of its dusty columns.
 At the Battle of Antietam, it entered the fight early in the morning, and carried a position near, and in front of, the Dunker Church.
-General Mansfield fell, mortally wounded, while deploying his columns, and the command of the corps during the battle devolved on General Williams.
-The two divisions lost in this battle, 275 killed, 1,386 wounded, and 85 missing; total, 69 42, out of about 8,000 present in action.
+General Mansfield fell, mortally wounded, while deploying his columns in the East Woods, and the command of the corps during the battle devolved on General Williams.
+The two divisions lost in this battle, 275 killed, 1,386 wounded, and 85 missing; total, 1,746 out of about 8,000 present in action.

 Site of XII Corps Redoubt #3, overlooking Aquia Landing, Virginia, February 2024 (located about one mile east of national historic site Redoubt No. 2).

 The vacancy caused by the death of General Mansfield was filled by the appointment of Maj.
 Gen. Henry W. Slocum, a division commander of the VI Corps, who had already achieved a brilliant reputation by his services on in the Peninsula Campaign, and at the successful storming of Crampton's Gap.
 The XII Corps spent the Battle of Fredericksburg at Harper's Ferry and was not involved in that battle.
 The corps went into winter quarters at Stafford Court House.